| The

 for

+the jump.
 Here’s a photo from that jump, taken by Andy Anderson for

 K9 Storm Inc.